zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  separated from the rest of the food.
 If a sandwich nor mally has mayonnaise or mustard on it, or any other kind of food, you can ask for  it “on the side,” especially if it’s a liquid, that’s the most common use of  that.

 Then Jared says, “You know what?
 I’d like to add some chi cken to that.”
 The employee says, “That’ll be $1.20 additional,” meaning extra.
 Jared says, “That’s fine.
 I’d also like extra cheese, and why don’t you add some roast beef, too?” meaning please add some roast beef, an additional kind  of meat.
 He says, “while you’re at it, throw in two bags of chips and a co uple of cookies.”
 The expression “while you’re at it” is a phrase used to ask some one to continue something they are doing, but do something additional.
-Since the employee is getting Jared’s food, he says, “well, while you’re at i t (since you are doing it anyway), also throw in (meaning include; add) two bags o f chips (potato chips) and a couple of cookies.”
+Since the employee is getting Jared’s food, he says, “well, while you’re at i t (since you are doing it anyway), also throw in (meaning include; add) two bags of chips (potato chips) and a couple of cookies.”

 Then Jared asks, “how long before I start losing weight? ”  Well, of course, Jared has added all this extra food to the sandwich, so he prob ably won’t be losing any weight.
 The employee says, “that’s hard to say (that’s dif ficult to determine).
 You may want to look at the nutritional information ch art to determine that.”
 The “nutritional information” is the information about h ow many calories, how much fat, how much sodium a food contains.